Monica Lierhaus: Shows hosted

+She was also a presenter on Die Knoff-Hoff-Show.

 In 2004 she became one of the anchors of the Sportschau (Bundesliga magazine on ARD) hosting the Saturday afternoon football match highlights.
 She rotated in this role with Reinhold Beckmann and Gerhard Delling.
 She has also been a TV presenter for live football matches such as the DFB-Pokal.
 Lierhaus has presented several major sporting events for ARD such as the Tour de France, 2004 Summer Olympics, 2006 Winter Olympics, 2008 Summer Olympics and skiing tournaments.

 In January 2009 Lierhaus stopped appearing on TV after suffering a cerebral hemorrhage due to an aneurysm after which she was put into a coma for almost four months.
 She has since had to relearn basic skills including movement and speech.
 A spokesman for ARD said that she was welcome to return to the screen whenever she was ready.

 She appeared on the Goldene Kamera award show on 5 February 2011 to receive an honorary award.
 Her movement and speech had not fully recovered but her intellect seemed unimpaired.
 During her acceptance speech she asked her partner Rolf Hellgardt to marry her, and he accepted.

 Lierhaus never married her partner and their separation was announced on 8 May 2015.